adamwatters/godot-vision-docs/docs/02-get-started.md

 To make changes to the project, update the scene in Godot and rebuild in Xcode.

-Try changing the text mesh and it's material to see how it works.
+Try changing the text mesh and its material to see how it works.

 ![visionOS screenshot of the example project with the text updated to You Are Awesome](/img/ss_9.jpeg)